Resilience - for teens

 Everybody has different strengths and that’s what makes us all awesome.
 Everyone – and we mean everyone - has something that’s interesting and great about them.
 Working out what your something is can be the ticket to happiness.
-Coping with everything, keeping on going, and collecting something to help you is what resilience is all about.
+Coping with everything, keeping on going, and feeling strong is what resilience is all about.

-Figure out what your strengths are right now with the stuff here.
+Figure out what your strengths are right now.

 The website Reachout has a lot of great information about strenghts, confidence and coping, and how to nuture yourself, in several sections:

 Contents of this topic

 Resilience is a person's ability to cope with living in spite of stresses.
 We cannot always prevent things going wrong, but you can build strengths so that you are more able to successfully face challenges and setbacks.
 Some people not only face and overcome a difficult situation; they can even be strengthened by it.